John J Carroll, Psy.D

 Mental Performance Consultant

-Kojo Arhin, M.A. is a registered Psychological Assistant that provides individual consultations with athletes and teams.
+Kojo Arhin, M.A. is a registered Psychological Assistant.
+He provides consultations with individual athletes and teams.
 Kojo earned a master’s degree in sport and exercise psychology and is a doctoral candidate in clinical psychology with an emphasis in sport and performance psychology.
 Upon completion of his doctoral degree, Kojo intends to become licensed as a psychologist.
 He is also a certified mindfulness practitioner.

-He Played professionally as a wide receiver in arena football for the Billings Outlaws and as a former scholarship athlete in football at Northern Arizona University and a certified strength and conditioning coach Kojo's professional work and athlete experience is broad and unique.
-His work in mental skills training includes high school football, draft preparation training for NFL bound college football players, NFL veteran player's off season preparation, professional tennis, amateur tennis, soccer, track and field, basketball and baseball.
+He played professionally as a wide receiver in arena football for the Billings Outlaws and as a former scholarship athlete in football at Northern Arizona University and as a certified strength and conditioning coach Kojo's professional work and athlete experience are broad and unique.
+His work in mental skills training includes high school football, draft preparation training for NFL-bound college football players, NFL veteran player off-season preparation, professional tennis, amateur tennis, soccer, track and field, basketball, and baseball.

 Kojo has worked with hundreds of athletes around the country over his 13-year career as a coach and consultant.
-He enjoys helping individuals, teams, coaches, and parents develop mental strategies to optimize their performance when under pressure.
+He enjoys helping individuals, teams, coaches, and parents with developmental strategies to optimize their performance when under pressure.
 Kojo’s passion is to help athletes and performers unlock their potential.

-Dr. Ben Strack is a licensed psychologist and certified sport psychology consultant (CMPC).
-He has consulted with professional athletes across multiple sports (MiLB/MLB, NHL, NBA, PGA, MLS/USL), Olympic and Olympic aspiring athletes (Women's Indoor Volleyball, Swimming, Speed Skating, Fencing, Sprint Kayaking, Track and Field).
-Dr. Strack serves as an Assistant Clinical Professor, University California, Riverside School of Medicine and founding faculty, UC Riverside sports psychiatry fellowship.
+Dr. Strack serves as an Assistant Clinical Professor, University California, Riverside School of Medicine, and founding faculty, UC Riverside sports psychiatry fellowship.
 Dr. Strack also serves as the team sport psychologist for OC Soccer Club (USL).
-Dr. Strack is author/editor of the sport psychology book “ Applications of biofeedback and neurofeedback in sport psychology ” (2011).
-He is a former division I college baseball player and founding partner of Proball Inc., private baseball academy.
+Dr. Strack is the author/editor of the sport psychology book “ Applications of biofeedback and neurofeedback in sport psychology ” (2011).
+He is a former Division I college baseball player and founding partner of Proball Inc., a private baseball academy.
 During the 1999 and 2000 MLB seasons, he was the batting practice pitcher for the Los Angeles Angels of Anaheim.
 From 1999 to 2004, he was hand-picked to pitch in the MLB Players’ Association and ESPN’s Big League Challenge Home Run Contests where he was the personal pitcher for Barry Bonds, Alex Rodriguez, Raphael Palmeiro, Jose Canseco, Shawn Green, Magglio Ordonez, Andruw Jones, and Troy Glaus.